input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-white/2_Alonzo-white-exercise-2.md

         lnav -t -c ‘:goto 100%’ node.log
 ```

- **(When running `lnav`, the `G` command will take you to the end of the log, `g` will take you to the start)**
+*(When running `lnav`, the `G` command will take you to the end of the log, `g` will take you to the start)*

 You will see the node change era as the hard fork happens (it may take a short while for the change to propagate across the network).

 ```
+        … HardForkUpdateTransitionConfirmed …
+        …
         … HardForkUpdateTransitionDone …
 ```